michael-loeffler/Tech-Blog/README.md

 ## Description

-The E-commerce Back End project is a command-line application that allows a user to  This application serves as a
+The E-commerce Back End project is meant to serve as the back-end functionality for an e-commerce website.
+It uses Sequelize to connect the Express.js API to a MySQL database containing data about various products sold on the site.
+This connection allows a back-end user to, using the various API endpoints, 1) view all categories, products, or tags in the database, 2) view an individual category, product, or tag, 3) create a new category, product, or tag, 4) update an existing category, product, or tag, and 5) delete an existing category, product, or tag.

-I was motivated to create this application because  Additionally, building this application was interesting for me because
+I was motivated to create this application because it is important to be able to connect data stored in a database with the front end of a website, while organizing the data using object-relational mapping to make the data easily interpreted and utilized by the front end so it can be displayed for the end user (consumer).

 Through working on this project, I have learned how to use Sequelize and dotenv to connect an Express API to a MySQL database and create Models for SQL tables within JavaScript.
 Some of the biggest points of learning include: